 - Elephant-back and rhino safaris in Victoria Falls Private Game Reserve

 - Chobe National Park safari excursion

-- Sossusvlei and world’s largest crested dunes
+- World’s largest crested dunes at Sossusvlei

 - Four-night stay in beautiful Cape Town